Frequently Asked Questions

 Cadets on 3 and 6-week courses may receive various qualifications such as St John’s first aid, cadet fitness/shooting/music qualifications, Transport Canada pilot licenses (in the case of the 6-7 week flying courses), monetary bursaries or scholarships and other qualifications or certificates that can help with future employment or education endeavors.

-As well, cadets will meet many other youth from cadet squadrons and corps from across the province and the country.
+As well, cadets will meet many other youths from cadet squadrons and corps from across the province and the country.
 Many friendships in the cadet program have been formed through the interaction and teamwork of cadets during summer courses.

 Do Cadets get paid for Summer Training

 Yes, each cadet is paid $60 per week for summer training.
-A cadet bank is setup at each training centre and is cashed out at the end of a course.
+A cadet bank is set up at each training centre and is cashed out at the end of a course.

 Have more questions?